 Do you need a camera that can capture RAW?
 If you are a serious photographer and want to make lots of edits to your photographs, and potentially sell them, then yes you do need to be able to capture RAW.
 However if you are just wanting to take photographs, make minimal or no edits and then print or share online, then you can get away with not having RAW, and I’d recommend shooting in JPEG format even if your camera can take RAW images.

 Most DSLR cameras have the option to change the lens.
 This means that you can fix different lenses onto your camera body for different uses.
 Such as a wide angle lens for capturing interiors, and a telephoto lens for taking pictures of subjects that are far away.

-Many DSLRs can now capture high quality video, such as HD and sometime 4K.
-However capturing high quality video will require extremely large memory card capacities.
+Many DSLRs can now capture high-quality video, such as HD and sometimes even 4K.
+However, capturing high-quality video will require extremely large memory card capacities.

 What should you get?
 This depends on whether you are keen to shoot video or not, and also what you plan to do with the video footage.
 Unless you plan to take tons of video and show on large screens, then you don’t need 4K or even HD.

 Most people think that having a camera that takes extremely high megapixels images is best.
 Although the images will be a higher resolution and you can print at a much larger size before the image looks bad, it will also mean that your images will require a lot more storage space.

 What megapixels do you need?
 A camera with around 10-15 megapixels would be totally adequate for those wanting to capture images that they want to print at home, or on a poster or canvas.